-Yolei's stumbling, frenzied mind replayed every reason she hated the boy in front of her— every joke at her expense, every roll into the cold water, every icicle-like insult—and her body's shuddering became from anger instead of sorrow.
-"You… you're always gonna be like this… You treat me like trash… You won't even let me have dreams…" she rasped as hot tears freely ran from her eyes, making Davis recoil a little as her whimpering became feral shrieks.
+Her stumbling, frenzied mind replayed every reason she hated the boy in front of her— every joke at her expense, every roll into the cold water, every icicle-like insult—and her body's shuddered with anger instead of cold.
+"You… you're always gonna be like this… You treat me like trash… You won't even let me have dreams…" she rasped as hot tears freely ran from her eyes, making him recoil as her whimpering became feral shrieks.
 "I proved you wrong!
 I proved I could be pretty!
-And likeable!
+And likable!
 Everything you said I couldn't do!
 But you still wouldn't shut up!
 YOU did the same thing for Kari!
 Why couldn't you let me?!
 Why couldn't you let me be happy?!"

-Davis's mouth hung open as Yolei's wet, burning eyes bore into his own.
-Her words now sounded just like what he had heard when they fell in the pond last time.
+His mouth hung open as her wet, burning eyes bore into his own.
+Her words sounded just like what he had heard when they fell in the pond last time.
 "I never said… I mean, I didn't…" he began, but his anger quickly returned, and he grabbed her arm; he had to get her away from that monster.
 "Quit talkin' crazy and get over here!" he huffed.

 Yolei felt the warmth of hatred flowing back into her and she let it fill her again.
 Davis screamed and let go of her arm, a big, patch of blackened, burnt fabric on his glove.
 "What the fuck?!" he yelped, waving his arm around.

 She rose up into the air and a cocoon of molten asteroid reformed around her.
 Jachomon exploded back into physical form, twice its size and with brighter, wilder orange flames.
-The entire street took on the feel of a sauna, the air wavering and shimmering along with the stone.
+The entire street became a sauna, the air wavering and shimmering along with the stone.
 Davis took a few feeble steps back and looked up as Jachomon's gigantic blazing hand formed above, and then came down to smash him.

 Suddenly Imperialdramon crashed into the burning menace, his engines blaring wildly.
-"Davis, get away!" the dragon boomed.
+"Davis, get away!" he boomed.